marhcouto/reliable-pub-sub/README.md

 SDLE First Assignment of group T06G14.

+Reliable PUB-SUB messaging library for RUST.
+Provides Broker implementation and functions to use in clients and publishers.

 The project is structured in three sub-projects.
 A library called meic_mq.
 A client that has some test scenarios and the broker.

 ## Dependencies [Rust](https://www.rust-lang.org/)